Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Prove it!

-We use the word "proof" a lot...<br>it means many things in [different contexts](https://en.wikipedia.org/wiki/Provable):
+We use the word "proof" a lot...<br/>it means many things in [different contexts](https://en.wikipedia.org/wiki/Provable):

 <pba-flex center>